- William Van Hecke is me.

 - Since 2003, Julian Lancaster and I have been a game studio called Momo Pax, which has built many things and shipped none of them.
 Nowadays we just use that site as a place for him to teach me about pixel art.

 - It is remarkable how many names in marketing and fiction could have been created by my Badass Name Generator.

 - Helpify is a tool for turning OmniOutliner documents into Apple Help Books.

 - Game Shelf is a database of all of my video games.

 - Button Trance is a column that I write about infatuating games.
-The first one is still at the somewhat-busted old Heisei Democracy site, which I administered back in its heyday.
-The rest are just blog posts.
+It began at Heisei Democracy, a site I administered back in its heyday, but has since moved to my own blog.

 - I always liked video games.
 But in 2002, I discovered Sakura Taisen and it turned me into a whole new kind of geek.